-This Article is about Python Beautifulsoup, version bs4 and it’s use in web scraping.
+This Tutorial is about Python Beautifulsoup, version bs4 and it’s use in web scraping.

 What is BeautifulSoup?

 BeautifulSoup is a web scraping library in Python.
 Or, in more formal lingo, it is used to extract meaningful data from HTML and XML files.
 What is web scraping though?
 Also known as Web Data extraction, it is the act of extracting data from the websites.
 See more on Web Scraping here at Wikipedia.

 Before we get into the real stuff, let’s go over a few basic things first.
 For one, you might ask what’s the meaning of the term ‘bs4’.
 It actually stands for BeautifulSoup 4, which is the current version of BeautifulSoup.
 BeautifulSoup 3’s development stopped ages ago and it’s support will be discontinued by December 31st 2020.

 Don’t be scared off though!
 It’s much easier than it seems.
 Once you start out, things will become significantly easier.
 You’ll find that practice will greatly improve your web scraping skills.
 Moreover, you’ll find that many concepts will carry over should decide to continue with Scrapy.

 Understanding the process